 The Circumstances of Your Divorce Have Changed Significantly

 Perhaps one of you is getting re-married or moving away.
 One of the parties may be starting a new job.
-If the circumstances the child will be living under have changed, it’s important to speak with a custody attorney.
+If the circumstances the child will be living under have changed, it’s essential to speak with a custody attorney.

 Your Ex-Spouse is Working with an Attorney